-ETFs (exchange-traded funds) are a popular pathway to diversification because they expose investors to a wide range of financial assets, and come with lower expense ratios compared to mutual funds.
-But there’s another exchange-traded product that might appeal to the same kind of investor: an exchange-traded note, or ETN.
+ETNs are similar to ETFs (exchange-traded funds), in that they may be a popular pathway to diversification because they expose investors to a wide range of financial assets, and come with lower expense ratios compared to mutual funds.
+As such, it can be beneficial for investors to understand ETNs and how they work.

 ETNs do not yield dividends or interest in the way that ETFs do.
 Before investors can earn a profit from an ETN, they must hold the security long enough for it to mature — typically ten to thirty years.
 Upon maturity, the ETN pays out one lump sum according to their underlying commodity’s return.